Meet our Everest Base Camp Pioneers: Inderpal Shergill

 Why did you decide to take part in the Everest Base Camp challenge?

-I have done many challenges from journeys through 32 countries to 10K runs and mountain climbs throughout the UK and Asia.
-This time I want to take the challenge up a notch –as cancer is on the rise and patients suffer so much.
+From driving through 32 countries to 10K runs and mountain climbs throughout the UK and Asia, I have done many challenges.
+But this time I want to take the challenge up a notch –as cancer is on the rise and patients suffer so much.
 This is the least I can do as a human being.

 We know you’ve done similar challenges before, can you mention some of these?